Rhyz152/2D-Physics-Project-Python-/README.md

 # 2D-Physics-Project-Python-
-Made a 2D physics application using velocity and gravity.
-Sadly, I didn't have time to add object collisions.
-Also, this might look pretty bad since I don't have a lot of experience in Python as of now
+Made a 2D Physics Python simulation.
+Sadly, couldn't add object collisions because I was really tired.
+This code probably looks really bad as I only started Python around early May.

+If you want to make this, **I recommend using PyGame**.
+I used PyQt5 for this project.